(Click at upper right for full-screen experience.)

 |George Meade's modest gravestone in Laurel Hill Cemetery in Philadelphia.|

-ABOUT THIS PLACE: On a gentle slope 100 feet above the Schuylkill River, the body of former Army of the Potomac commander George Meade, the "hero of Gettysburg," rests under a modest gravestone.
+ABOUT THIS PLACE: On a slope 100 feet above the Schuylkill River, the body of former Army of the Potomac commander George Meade, the "hero of Gettysburg," rests under a modest gravestone.
 In eternity, he has plenty of army company: the remains of 40 other Union generals and Confederate General John Pemberton also are buried in Philadelphia's Laurel Hill Cemetery, once located in a rural setting but now in a dense, urban area.

 As Meade's funeral cortege wound through the beautiful grounds on Nov.
 11, 1872, "the sides of the avenues were lined with people anxious to get a glimpse of the distinguished gentlemen in the procession," the Philadelphia Inquirer reported.
 Among them was President Ulysses Grant, Meade's Civil War comrade and one-time superior officer.
 The graveside service was brief, the newspaper reported.
 No prayers were read, and no speeches were delivered.